GitGuardian/ggshield/changelog.d/20230517_105917_pierrelalanne_add_incident_url_to_json_output.md

 <!--
 ### Added

 - The JSON output now includes an "incident_url" key for incidents.
 If a matching incident was found in the user's dashboard it contains the URL to the incident.
 Otherwise, it defaults to an empty string.
+The "known_secret" key is now always present, it will default to False if the incident is unknown to the dashboard.

 -->
 <!--